 CREATE STANDBY TENANT [IF NOT EXISTS] tenant_name LOG_RESTORE_SOURCE [=] string_value [tenant_characteristic_list]; tenant_characteristic_list: tenant_characteristic [, tenant_characteristic...] tenant_characteristic: COMMENT 'string' | PRIMARY_ZONE [=] zone_name | RESOURCE_POOL_LIST [=](pool_name [, pool_name...]) | LOCALITY [=] 'locality description'The parameters are described as follows:

 tenant_name: the name of the standby tenant to be created.
-The name must not contain reserved keywords of OceanBase Database.IF NOT EXISTS: If the tenant name already exists and you do not specify theIF NOT EXISTSparameter, the system returns an error.
-This parameter is optional.LOG_RESTORE_SOURCE: the log restore source, in the format of'SERVICE=$ip_list USER=$user_name@$tenant_name PASSWORD=$password';.
 This parameter is required.
-The fields of this parameter are consistent with those specified in theALTER SYSTEM SET LOG_RESTORE_SOURCEstatement.The fields of this parameter are described as follows:
+The tenant name must not be a reserved keyword of OceanBase Database.IF NOT EXISTS: If the tenant name already exists and you do not specify theIF NOT EXISTSparameter, the system returns an error.
+This parameter is optional.LOG_RESTORE_SOURCE: log restore source configuration.
+This parameter is required.
+The value uses the format'SERVICE=$ip_list USER=$user_name@$tenant_name PASSWORD=$password';.
+The fields are the same as for theALTER SYSTEM SET LOG_RESTORE_SOURCEstatement.The fields of this parameter are described as follows:

 $ip_list: the IP addresses and SQL port number (default 2881) of the OBServer nodes where replicas of the primary tenant reside.
 You can obtain this information by querying theDBA_OB_ACCESS_POINTview in the primary tenant.
 You do not need to specify all OBServer nodes if multiple nodes exist.$user_name: the dedicated user for accessing views that you just created.$tenant_name: the name of the primary tenant to connect to.$password: the password of the dedicated user for accessing views.